 Master Stand-by Claims Purchase Agreements: On May 16, 2017, the Company entered into an agreement (the "First Agreement") with JPMorgan Chase Bank, N.A. ("Chase") wherein the Company had the right to sell, and Chase had the obligation to purchase, certain claims that could arise if accounts receivable amounts owed by Toys R Us-Delaware, Inc. ("TRU") to the Company became uncollectible.
 The First Agreement would have expired on September 20, 2018 and carried a fee of 1.65% per month of the limit of \$1.8 million of accounts receivable due from TRU.
 On September 18, 2017, TRU filed a voluntary petition for relief under Chapter 11 of Title 11 of the U.S. Bankruptcy Code (the "Bankruptcy Filing").
 Pursuant to the terms of the First Agreement, the Bankruptcy Filing allowed the Company to exercise its right to sell to Chase the claim that arose as a result of the Bankruptcy Filing, which amounted to \$866,000 payable to the Company (the "Exercise").
-At October 1, 2017, the \$866,000 owed to the Company by Chase was classified as other accounts receivable in the accompanying condensed consolidated balance sheets.
+Of this amount, \$755,000 remained payable to the Company by Chase as of December 31, 2017 and has been classified as other accounts receivable in the accompanying condensed consolidated balance sheets.
 The Exercise resulted in the acceleration of the recognition of the remaining unpaid fees owed under the First Agreement.
-During the three and six-month periods ended October 1, 2017, the Company recorded \$416,000 and \$480,000, respectively, in fees under the First Agreement, which are included in marketing and administrative expenses in the accompanying unaudited condensed consolidated statements of income.
+During the nine-month period ended December 31, 2017, the Company recorded \$480,000 in fees under the First Agreement, which are included in marketing and administrative expenses in the accompanying unaudited condensed consolidated statements of income.

 On September 19, 2017, the Company entered into an agreement (the "Second Agreement") with Chase wherein the Company has the right to sell, and Chase has the obligation to purchase, certain accounts receivable claims that could arise if TRU converts its Chapter 11 case to Chapter 7 of the U.S. Bankruptcy Code or takes other specified actions.
 The Second Agreement expires on March 31, 2018 and carries a fee of 1.50% per month of the limit of \$1.8 million of accounts receivable due from TRU.
-On October 1, 2017, \$249,000 in accounts receivable covered by the Second Agreement was owed to the Company from TRU.
-During the three-month period ended October 1, 2017, the Company recorded \$11,000 in fees under the Second Agreement, which are included in marketing and administrative expenses in the accompanying unaudited condensed consolidated statements of income.
+On December 31, 2017, \$1.3 million in accounts receivable covered by the Second Agreement was owed to the Company from TRU.
+During the three and nine-month periods ended December 31, 2017, the Company recorded \$81,000 and \$92,000, respectively, in fees under the Second Agreement, which are included in marketing and administrative expenses in the accompanying unaudited condensed consolidated statements of income